 The Update=-1 parameter prevents the background from updating automatically, which decreases the processor use of the skin.
 The Background parameter lists the type of meter (ergo Rainmeter) and references your edited wallpaper.
 Change wallpaperfilename.png to your wallpaper’s actual file name.

-The W and H parameters stand in for your monitor resolution which you can check here.
+The W and H parameters stand in for your monitor resolution.
 Replace resolutionwidth and resolutionheight with the appropriate numbers.

 When you’re done, go to File > Save As and save the file under whatever name you prefer with the added extension .ini at the end.